thruthesky/easy_packages/easy_task/README.md

 This package is a todo like task manage system which allows a user to create groups, user lists, tasks and assign the task to the users of the group, and moderating the workflow.

+# Terms

+- `Root level tasks`: These are tasks that do not belong to any projects.
+They are used by the logged-in user when they want to keep tasks for themselves only.
+Not sharing with others.

 # Installation